tagspaces/documentation/docs/extensions/spreadsheet-viewer.md

 ## Features

-- Previewing the content of the XLSX files
+- Previewing the content of the XLSX files with sheets
-- Previewing the content of the ODS files
+- Previewing the content of the ODS files with sheet
+- Previewing the content of the CSV files
+- Export the content as HTML file
+- Zoom in and out of the content

 ![screenshot of the spreadsheet viewer](/media/extensions/spreadsheet-viewer.png)

 ## Used libraries

-This extension thankfully relays on the following great project(s):
+This extension thankfully relays on the following great projects:

 - [SheetJS](https://sheetjs.com/)
 - [Bootstrap](https://getbootstrap.com/)